blockchain-lab-um/ssi-snap-docs/docs/ssi-snap-tutorial/implementation.md

 ### Working with VCs

 It is up to the dApp to issue VCs and/or request VPs/VCs and verify their validity (scheme, subject, controller, content, etc.).
-We recommend using [Veramo Framework](https://veramo.io/).
+We recommend using the [Veramo Framework](https://veramo.io/).